-a.
-Scenic Vista - No Impact.
+- a.
+Scenic Vista No Impact.
 While vacant or mostly vacant areas have a natural aesthetic quality, there are no designated scenic vistas within the City of Rocklin or Planning Area.
-Alteration of the vacant and undeveloped project site through the construction of a 237-unit multifamily community would change the visual quality of the project site and surrounding area.
-However, since there are no designated scenic vistas, no impact would occur in this regard.

-b.
-Scenic Highway - No Impact.
+Alteration of the vacant and undeveloped project site through the construction of a 371-unit multifamily community would change the visual quality of the project site and surrounding area.
+However, since there are no designated scenic vistas, no impact would occur in this regard. - b.
+Scenic Highway No Impact.
 The City of Rocklin does not contain an officially designated state scenic highway.
 State Route 65 (SR 65) borders the western portion of the City and is nearby the project site, but it is not considered a scenic highway.
 Likewise, Interstate 80 (I-80) traverses the eastern portion of the City but does not have a scenic designation.
-Therefore, the proposed project and the development of a 237-unit multi-family residential complex at this project site Page 14 of would not substantially damage scenic resources, including, but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway and no impacts are anticipated in association with damage to scenic resources within a state scenic highway.
+Therefore, the proposed project and the development of a 371-unit multi-family residential complex at this project site would not substantially damage scenic resources, including, but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway and no impacts are anticipated in association with damage to scenic resources within a state scenic highway.

 c.
 Visual Character - Less than Significant Impact.
-The development of a 237-unit multi-family residential complex at this project site would result in the construction of structures which would alter the aesthetics of the project site and its surroundings.
+The development of a 371-unit multi-family residential complex at this project site would result in the construction of structures which would alter the aesthetics of the project site and its surroundings.

 Per Public Resources Code section 21071 (a) (2), the City of Rocklin is considered to be an urbanized area because although its population is less than 100,000 persons, the population of Rocklin and not more than two contiguous incorporated cities (the cities of Roseville and Lincoln) combined equals at least 100,000 persons.
-The 237-unit multi-family residential complex would be of consistent height and scale with surrounding existing development including the nearby James Apartments and the Atherton Tech Center Business Park, and anticipated future development of the West Oaks Townhomes and other surrounding vacant properties; there are no unusual development characteristics of this proposed project or the future development of a multi-family residential complex which would introduce incompatible elements or create aesthetic impacts not considered in the prior EIR.
-Existing buildings in the area include one-, two-and three-story office buildings, one-story light industrial warehouse buildings and three-story multi-family residential buildings.
-These buildings and the anticipated future development of buildings within the nearby and adjacent light industrial and retail commercial land use designations are collectively all of similar size and scale to the proposed project.
+The 371-unit multi-family residential complex would be of consistent height and scale with surrounding existing and entitled development, including the recently approved Lonetree Apartments project (Phases 1 and 2) to the north, which is expected to commence construction soon, and including the nearby James Apartments and the Atherton Tech Center Business Park, as well as the anticipated future development of other surrounding vacant properties; there are no unusual development characteristics of this proposed project which would introduce incompatible elements or create aesthetic impacts not considered in the prior EIR.
+Existing buildings in the area include one-, two- and three-story office buildings, one-story light industrial warehouse buildings and three-story multi-family residential buildings.
+These buildings and the anticipated future development of buildings within the nearby and adjacent light industrial and high density residential and mixed use land use designations are collectively all of similar size and scale to the proposed project.

 All development in the Rocklin Planning Area is subject to existing City development standards set forth in the City's Zoning Ordinance and the City's Design Review Guidelines which help to ensure that development form, character, height, and massing are consistent with the City's vision for the character of the community.
 The proposed project at this project site would not conflict with applicable zoning and other regulations governing scenic quality.
-Also applicable to this Project is the University District Architectural Guidelines which are meant to inspire and provide designers with basic direction in developing projects that focus on high quality design and use of materials and require review by the City's Architectural Review Committee.
+Also applicable to this Project is the University District Architectural Guidelines, which are meant to inspire and provide designers with basic direction in developing projects that focus on high quality design and use of materials and require review by the City's Architectural Review Committee (ARC).
+This project was reviewed by the ARC on May 4, 2023 and was recommended for approval.